cuelang/cue/doc/ref/spec.md

 ```

 A _closed struct_ `c` is a struct whose instances may not have regular fields
-not defined in `c`.
+for which have a name that matches the name of a regular or optional field
+or the pattern of a pattern constraint defined in `c`, recursively.
+A struct with a `...` remains defined for all fields.
-Closing a struct is equivalent to adding an optional field with value `_|_`
+Closing a struct is equivalent to adding `..._|_` if there is not already
-for all undefined fields.
+a `...` declaration, recursively.

 Syntactically, closed structs can be explicitly created with the `close` builtin
 or implicitly by [definitions](#Definitions).